ratify-project/ratify-verifier-go/cosign/README.md

     - Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography.
     - Public-key Certificate: A public-key certificate binds a subject name to a public key value, along with information needed to perform certain cryptographic functions using that key.
     - Public-key Infrastructure (PKI): A system of CAs (and, optionally, RAs and other supporting servers and agents) that perform some set of certificate management, archive management, key management, and token management functions for a community of users in an application of asymmetric cryptography.
 The core PKI functions are (a) to register users and issue their public-key certificates, (b) to revoke certificates when required, and (c) to archive data needed to validate certificates at a much later time.
+    > [!NOTE]
+    > Cosign's keyless scenario does not follow the PKI model.
     - Root CA: The root CA in a certification hierarchy issues public-key certificates to one or more additional CAs that form the second-highest level.
 Each of these CAs may issue certificates to more CAs at the third-highest level, and so on.
 To initialize operation of a hierarchical PKI, the root's initial public key is securely distributed to all certificate users in a way that does not depend on the PKI's certification relationships.
     - Root of Trust: Sigstore’s root of trust, which includes Fulcio’s root CA certificate and Rekor’s public key, are distributed by The Update Framework (TUF).
 TUF is a framework to provide secure software and file updates.
     - Trust Anchor: A trust anchor may be defined as being based on a public key, a CA, a public-key certificate, or some combination or variation of those.
 The trusted anchor information is trusted because it was delivered to the path processing procedure by some trustworthy out-of-band procedure.

 4. Transparency and Auditability
+    - TOFU: Trust on first use(TOFU) is an authentication system used to bootstrap trust between two entities on an untrusted network.
     - Identity Log: An online provided record, that maps verified identities to their associated signing keys.
 Such logs help establish trust by providing a history of key associations.
     - Artifact Log: An online/offline provided record that contains metadata about artifacts, such as when and by whom they were signed.
 This ledger aids in auditing and tracing the provenance of digital artifacts.
     - Timestamps: Time is a critical component of Sigstore.
 It’s used to verify that a short-lived certificate issued by Fulcio was valid at a previous point, when the artifact was signed.